-The team is made up of Allison, Ruth, Rachel, Rosaria and Gillian.
-Allison, Ruth, Rachel and Gillian are mother tongue teachers with a vast array of academic qualifications in the field of teaching and pedagogy.
+The team is made up of Allison, Ruth, Rachel, Rosaria and Denise.
+Allison, Ruth, Rachel and Denise are mother tongue teachers with a vast array of academic qualifications in the field of teaching and pedagogy.
 Rosaria is the school lunchtime supervisor and caretaker.

 Allison has taught in Primary, Secondary and Special Needs schools in the UK and abroad.
 She moved to Italy in 2001 to start a family.
 She taught at the International school in Florence and the Westminister school in Pisa.
 While teaching at Westminister, she completed the International Baccalaureato Programme in Primary/ Early Years (IB PYP) in 2009.
 In 2010, she set up Happy Days Preschool & Language Centre with Ruth Breen.